History of London Weekend Television, LWT

 With a hostile press, plummeting viewing figures, panicking ITV partners and reduced advertising revenue, the station's investors finally lost patience and removed managing director Michael Peacock.
 Most of his senior staff resigned in protest, leaving the station rudderless and without a senior management team.

 By late 1970, LWT was on the verge of bankruptcy.
 Disgusted by the boardroom shenanigans and worried for their jobs, London Weekend staff protested outside the ITA's London headquarters and demanded action.
 The press was never far away, gleefully reporting every detail of London Weekend's troubles.

 ATV Plans a Take Over

 Vultures circled the troubled station.
-Lew Grade, managing director of ATV, which had lost out to London Weekend Television in the competition to win the plum ITV London weekend franchise, approached ITA Director General Robert Fraser and suggested either a full ATV take-over of LWT or, at least, an arrangement in which ATV temporarily managed LWT.
+Lew Grade, managing director of ATV, which had lost out to London Weekend Television in the competition to win the plum ITV London weekend franchise, approached ITA Director General Robert Fraser.
+According to Lewis Chester's biography of Grade, Lew suggested either a full ATV take-over of LWT or, at least, an arrangement by which ATV temporarily managed LWT.

-Grade always saw ATV's midlands franchise as a consolation prize and was keen to claw back ATV's London presence.
+Grade always saw ATV's seven-day midlands franchise, awarded at the same time as ATV lost London weekend to LWT, as a consolation prize and he was keen to claw back ATV's London presence, seizing on LWT's problems to get ATV back on the air in the capital.
 Unknown to Grade, the ITA was privately considering a forced merger to save LWT but with Thames Television as the partner, not ATV.